randylien/oren.github.com/posts/tape/tape.md

 });
 ```

+To run our test we need to install tape - `npm install tape`.
-We run our test with `node test/*` and should see output similar to  this:
+We run our test with `node test/test-saveUser.js` and should see output similar to  this:

     # save user
     ok 1 should be equal